-EVALUATION FACTORS NOTES POINT Diversity and quality of native prairie habitat Presence of a native plant community with A, B, or B/C element occurrence (EO) ranking based on DNR Natural Heritage Database and Minnesota Biological Survey protocols; and/or At least 75% of the project site's native prairie communities are C rank or higher based on DNR Natural Heritage Database, Minnesota Biological Survey protocols; and/or Site identified as Minnesota Biological Survey site of Outstanding Biodiversity Significance; and/or Presence of regionally significant prairie community type (e.g. wet prairie communities in predominately drained regions of the state); and/or Locally documented high biodiversity despite a previous low Minnesota Biological Survey ranking - must be confirmed by DNR staff using Minnesota Biological Survey protocols.
-5-30 25 Points At least 50% of the project site's native prairie communities are C rank or higher based on DNR Natural Heritage Database, Minnesota Biological Survey protocols; and/or Site identified as Minnesota Biological Survey site of High Biodiversity Significance.
-15 Points At least 25% of the project site's native prairie communities are C rank or higher based on DNR Natural Heritage Database, Minnesota Biological Survey protocols; and/or Site identified as Minnesota Biological Survey site of Moderate Biodiversity Significance.
-Foints The only native prairie present on site has a D ranking based on DNR Natural Heritage Database, Minnesota Size of prairie Biological Survey protocols.
-15 Points Prairie is regionally significant in size.
-Example: a 20-acre bluffland prairie in Southeastern or along the Minnesota River is regionally significant, but a 20-acre site in the Agassiz Beach Ridge is not regionally significant.
-0-15 10 Points Moderate sized prairie remnant relative to other prairies in the area.
-0-3 Points Small prairie remnant relative to other prairies in the area.
+EVALUATION FACTORS NOTES POINTS Diversity and quality of native prairie habitat Points Presence of a native plant community with A, B, or B/C element occurrence (EO) ranking based on DNR Natural Heritage Database and Minnesota Biological Survey protocols; and/or At least 75% of the project site's native prairie communities are C rank or higher based on DNR Natural Heritage Database, Minnesota Biological Survey protocols; and/or Site identified as Minnesota Biological Survey site of Outstanding Biodiversity Significance; and/or Presence of regionally significant prairie community type (e.g. wet prairie communities in predominately drained regions of the state); and/or Locally documented high biodiversity despite a previous low Minnesota Biological Survey ranking - must be confirmed by DNR staff using Minnesota Biological Survey protocols.
+25 Points At least 50% of the project site's native prairie communities are C rank or 5-30 higher based on DNR Natural Heritage Database, Minnesota Biological Survey protocols; and/or • Site identified as Minnesota Biological Survey site of High Biodiversity Significance.
+15 Points • At least 25% of the project site's native prairie communities are C rank or higher based on DNR Natural Heritage Database, Minnesota Biological Survey protocols; and/or • Site identified as Minnesota Biological Survey site of Moderate Biodiversity Significance.
+5 Points The only native prairie present on site has a D ranking based on DNR Natural Heritage Database, Minnesota Biological Survey protocols.

-- 1 - REVISED: 8-28-2013
+- 1 - REVISED: 8-28-